Allergies

 Treating skin reactions

-The oils of mackerel, herring and salmon are high in eicosapentaenoic acid (EPA), which may reduce skin inflammation and itchiness, but more research is needed.
-Talk to your doctor about taking cod liver oil or fish oil supplements to boost your EPA intake, and be sure to inquire about possible adverse interactions with other medications you may be taking.
-In addition, some research has shown benefits in eczema sufferers who take the following: probiotics; evening primrose oil and borage oil, both which contain the essential fatty acid GLA; vitamin C, which can act as an antihistamine; bromelain, which helps reduce inflammation; and flavonoids, which may help reduce allergic reactions.
-In addition, some herbs may help eczema, including witch hazel, chamomile and St. John’s wort creams.
-Results of studies on these remedies are mixed.
-Discuss all alternative treatments with your doctor before trying them.
+Alternative remedies that have shown benefit for some people with eczema include: mackerel, herring and salmon, which are high in eicosapentaenoic acid (EPA); probiotics; evening primrose oil and borage oil, both of which contain the essential fatty acid GLA; vitamin C, which can act as an antihistamine; bromelain, which helps reduce inflammation; and flavonoids, which may help reduce allergic reactions.
+Some herbs may help eczema, including witch hazel, chamomile and St. John's wort creams.

 Prevention